Yelnats321/EntityPlus/README.md

 using TagList = tag_list<>;
 entity_manager<CompList, TagList> entityManager;
 ```
 Don't be scared by the syntax.
-Since we don't rely on inheritence or CRTP, we must give the `entity_manager` the a list of components we will use with it, as well as a list of tags.
+Since we don't rely on inheritance or CRTP, we must give the `entity_manager` the list of components we will use with it, as well as a list of tags.
 Don't worry about tags, we'll cover those later.
 To create a list of components, we simply use a `component_list`. `component_list`s and `tag_list`s have to be unique, and the `component_list` and `tag_list` can't have overlapping types.
 You'll be told about this via compiler error.
 ```c++
 error C2338: ComponentList must be unique
 ```
-Not so bad right?
+Not so bad, right?
 EntityPlus is designed with the end user in mind, attempting to achieve as little template errors as possible.
 Almost all template errors will be reported in a simple and concise manner, with minimal errors as the end goal.
 With `c++17` most code will switch over to using `constexpr if` for errors, which will reduce the error callstack even further.

 Now that we have a manager, we can create an actual entity.
 ```c++